isomerpages/mindef-ndp2022/_about/stories.md

             <td style="width: 240px"><img src="/images/NDP22 Website 17May20228.jpg" alt="image"></td>
             <td>
                 <b>POTTER WITH A MISSION</b><br><b>Kim Whye Kee of Qi Pottery</b>
-                <p>Having spent a decade in prison in his youth, Whye Kee is
+                <p style="margin-top: 0px">Having spent a decade in prison in his youth, Whye Kee is
 committed to harnessing the transformative power of pottery to push inmates and youths to think deeply about their lives.
 He founded Beacon For Life to help ex-convicts, and Beacon Of Life